 What's worth knowing

-- Can heat one room, or many rooms if you buy a ducted system
+- Versatile – Heat pumps can heat one room, or many rooms if you buy a ducted system.

-- Can be noisy when running at full power
+- They can be noisy when running at full power.

 Run your heat pump efficiently

-Use heat pump technology to get instant control over the amount of energy you use.
+Heat pumps come with built-in features to help you better control the amount of energy you use.

 - Use the timer to warm the room just before you get home and switch off when you don't need it.